 - If direct depositing to a savings account, double-check with the bank to verify the correct account and routing number.

 - Money market accounts should be treated the same as checking accounts when making deposits.

 Once deposited, a direct deposit can be seen immediately within the receiver’s account but depending on the bank, the time it takes to process and clear varies.
-Normally it should not take no more than 1 or 2 days for a direct deposit to clear (the ability to withdraw funds).
+Normally it should not take anymore than 1 or 2 days for a direct deposit to clear (the ability to withdraw funds).